team-interweavers/event-app/README.md

 **Event Category:** Social

 **Upload a Poster:** Select the prohibition-poster, which should be in your computer's Downloads folder

+## User Input for Blink
+Populate the equivalent fields in Blink with the information found in the **User Input for the App** section above.
+For any field that isn't covered, choose the default option or something random.

 ## Acknowledgements
 * [Bootstrap](https://getbootstrap.com/)